carlhammann/adaptuner/website/content/documentation/notenames.md

 The nerd's way to explain the accidentals $+$ and $-$ is to say that they denote the syntonic comma (i.e. the frequency ratio $\frac{81}{80}$).
 For the working musician, this means that we can extend the alternating sequence
-$F-A-C-E-G-B-D$ of pure major an minor thirds by using plus and minus signs like so:
+$F-A-C-E-G-B-D$ of pure major and minor thirds by using plus and minus signs like so:

 $$